mongrate/mongrate/README.md

 Mongrate
 ========

 A command-line tool for applying migrations to a MongoDB database.
-Migrations don't have to be linear, so you don't need to apply them in any order.
+Migrations are non-linear, and can be tested by writing simple YML files.

 Doctrine's [Mongo abstraction layer](https://github.com/doctrine/mongodb) is used to provide a clean database API.
 Mongrate does *not* use Doctrine's Mongo ODM - this is to avoid having to write mapping classes and to make it very quick to write migrations.